woman smiling on a SUP with a paddle

 • Available in CocoFlax with eco-friendly bio-resin

-The NSP Cocoflax Performance Touring comes with a long curved removable center fin.
-Unfortunately that’s all of the accessories.
-So you’ll need to purchase your paddle sepearately.
+The NSP Cocoflax Performance Touring features a long, curved, removable center fin.
+However, accessories are limited, meaning you’ll need to buy your paddle separately.

 3. Pau Hana Endurance 12’